 As for Drupal 7, its performing story is coming to an end.

 Soon it will lack the performance due to stagnation in the code improvements.
 Also, after the official release of Drupal 8, the development community will gravitate toward the newer release.

-Speaking of technical benefits for your website, we will try to briefly explain new Drupal 8 modules.
-Along the way, you’ll realize the need for migration to Drupal 8.
+Speaking of technical benefits for your website, we will try to briefly explain the new Drupal 8 modules (explore Drupal 7 modules).
+Along the way, you’ll realise the need for migration to Drupal 8.